radiocosmology/alpenhorn/demo/demo-script.md

   alpenhorn node create demo_storage1 --group=demo_storage1 --auto-import --root=/data --host=alpen1
 ```
 This command will create a new StorageNode called `demo_storage1` and put it in the
 identically-named group.
-Auto-import will be turned on, the mount point in the filesystem will be
+Auto-import will be turned on; the mount point in the filesystem will be
 set to `/data` and we declare it to be available on host `alpen1`:
 ```(console)
 root@alpen1:/# alpenhorn node create demo_storage1 --group=demo_storage1 --auto-import